CelerPi/CharityOasis/README.md

 ## Introduction

-CharityOasisCoin (COC) is a cryptocurrency designed to promote global philanthropy by enhancing transparency, reducing transaction costs, and building donor trust.
-Our token (COC) will serve as the primary transaction medium and incentive mechanism to help achieve these goals.
+CharityOasis (CHO) is a cryptocurrency designed to promote global philanthropy by enhancing transparency, reducing transaction costs, and building donor trust.
+Our token (CHO) will serve as the primary transaction medium and incentive mechanism to help achieve these goals.

 ## Background

-In an era where technological advancements continually reshape societal norms, COC aims to leverage blockchain technology to advance charitable endeavors.
+In an era where technological advancements continually reshape societal norms, CHO aims to leverage blockchain technology to advance charitable endeavors.
 By utilizing this innovative technology, we strive to transcend the boundaries of traditional charitable giving and create a transparent, efficient, and fair global charity ecosystem.

 ## Problem Statement